fs090/SAP_AfO_Refresh/README.md

 ## Scope

-This tool was created to update BOA queries within existing Excel files, which can be used by any user without a Python installation.
-The parameters for these queries are stored in a singular configuration Excel file, enabling its use across multiple Excel files containing BOA queries.
+This tool was created to update AfO queries within existing Excel files, which can be used by any user without a Python installation.
+The parameters for these queries are stored in a singular configuration Excel file, enabling its use across multiple Excel files containing AfO queries.

-The primary objective of this tool is to refresh BOA queries.
-While it offers the capability to execute VBS scripts and other executable files post-refresh, it lacks the functionality to run macros in Excel files, which have historically been prone to errors in VBA-based solutions.
+The primary objective of this tool is to refresh AfO queries.
+While it offers the capability to execute VBS scripts and other executable files post-refresh, running macros in Excel files is possible but the function has not been activated, as they have historically been prone to errors in VBA-based solutions.

 Users have the option to launch the tool by running the EXE file manually or scheduling it for automatic execution, such as through Windows Task Scheduler.
-When manually initiated, the tool presents a user interface, while in automatic mode, it operates silently in the background utilizing predefined settings.
+When manually initiated, the tool presents a user interface (using tkinter), while in automatic mode, it operates silently in the background utilizing predefined settings.

 ## Tool Contents